sagazirobiul/t-shirts-galore-client/README.md

 ### [Live Site](https://t-shirts-galore.firebaseapp.com/)

 # Features
-- Add product
+- Full-stack E-commerce web application where user can buy products.
-- Edit product
+- The orders page is available for specific users.
-- Order details for specific user
+- Admin panel is available & admin can add products and delete.

 # Key Technology
 - React